Keyboard layouts don’t vary greatly for most desktops and laptops. So you can find the same keys in roughly the same places across most keyboards.

 So the 2000 edition is certainly a great remapping tool, but the Lite version has relatively few options in comparison.

 Those are several great keyboard mapping software packages for Windows 10 and other platforms.

 With those programs, you can remap keys, disable buttons, set up new keyboard layouts, assign keyboard functions to mouse and more besides.

 So, you can see that the keyboard is one of the main elements of a computer and the tools to optimize your work with the keyboard are plenty.
 Choose the best apps for you to become efficient!

-Editor’s Note: This post was originally published on November 2016 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in November 2016 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.